gini/gini-vision-lib-android/ginivision/src/doc/source/supporting-tablets.rst

 Extraction Quality Considerations
 ---------------------------------

-Tablets have generally lower camera resolutions and some (even popular ones) lack an LED flash.
-Please note that you may experience worse extraction quality on tablets compared to phones.
+We recommend implementing checks on tablet hardware to ensure that devices meet the Gini Vision Libraries minimum recommended hardware specifications.

+Many tablets with at least 8MP cameras don't have an LED flash (like the popular Samsung Galaxy Tab S2) therefore we don't require flash for tablets.
+For this reason the extraction quality on those tablets might be lower compared to smartphones.

 Hardware Requirements
 ---------------------